Visiting Georgetown and Batu Ferringhi in Malaysia

 Georgetown is home to plenty of historical building dating from the colonial and pre-colonial era.
-An influx of rich Chinese immigrants in the last century has brought about an interesting mix of Malay-Chinese culture called Nyonya (Peranakan) which a part of culinary as well as the architectural heritage of Penang.
+An influx of rich Chinese immigrants in the last century has brought about an interesting mix of Malay-Chinese culture called Nyonya (Peranakan) which a part of the culinary as well as the architectural heritage of Penang.
 Nyonya food is very popular in Penang and there are a number of authentic Nyonya restaurants in the old part of Georgetown Penang.